-- PLAC children get priority admission to schools. - Schools are entitled to Pupil Premium Plus (currently £2,410, increasing to £2,530 in 2023-24).
-3 and 4 year-old children in Early Years provision are entitled to £342 p.a in EYPP. - Enfield Virtual School will provide advice and guidance information to schools, parents and a range of professionals around improving the educational outcomes of children previously looked after.
+- PLAC children benefit from priority admission to schools.
+This means that even if the school is over-subscribed, they will still be awarded a place. - Schools are entitled to claim Pupil Premium Plus (currently £2,570 in 2024/25, for Reception to Year 11 aged children, and 388 p.a. for 3 and 4 yearolds in Early Years Provisions). - Enfield Virtual School provide advice and guidance information to schools, parents or guardians and a range of professionals, around improving the educational outcomes of children who were previously looked after.

-Why do these children need support, and how do we access it?
+Why do these children need support?

-The DfE takes the view that many care experienced children will have experienced grief and loss and may have had traumatic experiences in their early lives.
+Many care experienced children may have experienced grief or loss and had traumatic experiences in their early lives.
 Many of these children entered care due to abuse or neglect.
 Their needs do not change overnight, and they do not stop being vulnerable just because they are in a loving home.
 Their early life experiences will have a lasting effect emotionally, socially, and academically.
 The purpose of the Pupil Premium Plus is to raise educational attainment and close the gap between previously LAC students and their peers.